UniprJRC/FSDApapers/Simpleselect/ArticleReplicabilityCodes/_README.txt

 % - Figure5_W_check_position.m
 % - Figure5_W_check_time.m
 % - Table1_medc_test.m
 %
+% To run the examples, it is necessary to execute first the function
-% Please run addDEP2path to add to the MATLAB path all dependencies, which
+% addDEP2path, which adds to the MATLAB path all dependencies, which
 % are in the folders:
+%
 % - dep_mex:     includes the C-functions and the mex-files compiled for
 %                macos and windows.
 % - dep_robstat: includes the MCD and FS functions, modified to monitor the